 In general, our school policies are contained in our Family Handbook.
-Click here to see the current Family Handbook.
+Click here to see the current Parent/Student Handbook (link).
 Parents can get a hard copy at the office.
 Here are some of our key policies.

 We want to see you at school every day.
 Attendance is essential to school success and we want you to succeed.
 St. Mary's School complies with Nebraska State law, which requires 1032 hours of instruction for students per year in grades one through eight, 400 hours for Kindergartners.